Gannio/Shiny2-and-a-Half/README.md

 # Shiny2-and-a-half
 Shiny2 Fork with AltWFC capabilities

-Shiny2+1/2 is a slight modification of the Shiny2 source by ShinyJirachi, allowing redirection to alternate servers, allowing use beyond the end of official support.
+Shiny2+1/2 is a slight modification of the Shiny2 source by ShinyJirachi, allowing redirection to alternate servers.

-Changes to the code can be found by searching for 'GANNIO' in comments.
-Cosmetic changes are briefed in FrmConfiguration.cs.

 **Shiny 2+1/2 Changelog**

 1.5
 - Allow redirection to alternate servers by overwriting original openDNS at runtime.
 - Included a warning at bottom of run screen for users to make sure they have a full party of 6, in case they send a Pokemon without party details.